mzakdr/jane-mzakdr/exampleSite/content/about.md

 comment: true
 mathjax: true
 ---
-Muza is trying to write and share.
+Muza is trying to write and travel.

 Some plans so far: